-The provisions for conventionally reinforced and prestressed concrete are now one-andthe-same.
-The basic assumptions used for flexural resistance as specified in Article 5.6.2.1 are as follows:
+The provisions for conventionally reinforced and prestressed concrete are now one-and-the-same.
+The basic assumptions used for flexural resistance, as specified in Article 5.6.2.1, are as follows:

-- Plane section remains plane after bending, i.e., strain is linearly proportional to the distance from the neutral axis, except for deep members, corbels and brackets see AASHTO (5.6.2.1). - For unconfined concrete, maximum usable strain at the extreme concrete compression fiber is not greater than 0.003.
-For confined concrete, a maximum usable strain exceeding 0.003 may be used if verified. - Stress in the reinforcement is based on its stress-strain curve except for D-regions. - Tensile strength of concrete is neglected. - Concrete compressive stress-strain distribution is assumed to be rectangular, parabolic, or any shape that results in predicted strength in substantial agreement with the test results.
-An equivalent rectangular compression stress block of $\alpha_1 f_c^{'}$ over a zone bounded by the edges of the cross-section and a straight line located parallel to the neutral axis at the distance $a = \beta_1 c$ from the extreme compression fiber may be used in lieu of a more exact concrete stress distribution, where c is the distance measured perpendicular to the neutral axis.
-The stress block factor $\alpha_1$ shall be taken as 0.85 for design compressive strength of concrete exceeding 10.0 ksi.
-For design compressive strengths of concrete exceeding 10.0 ksi, $\alpha_1$ shall be reduced at a rate of 0.02 for each 1.0 ksi of strength in excess of 10.0 ksi, except that $\alpha_1$ shall not be taken to be less than 0.75.
+- Plane section remains plane after bending, i.e., strain is linearly proportional to the distance from the neutral axis, except for deep members, corbels, and brackets see AASHTO (5.6.2.1). - For unconfined concrete, the maximum usable strain at the extreme concrete compression fiber is not greater than 0.003.
+For confined concrete, a maximum usable strain exceeding 0.003 may be used if verified. - Stress in the reinforcement is based on its stress-strain curve except for Dregions as defined in Article 5.5.1.2.1. - Tensile strength of concrete is neglected. - Concrete compressive stress-strain distribution is assumed to be rectangular, parabolic, or any shape that results in predicted strength in substantial agreement with the test results.
+An equivalent rectangular compression stress block of $\alpha_1 f'c$ over a zone bounded by the edges of the cross-section and a straight line located parallel to the neutral axis at a distance $a = \beta_1 c$ from the extreme compression fiber may be used in lieu of a more exact concrete stress distribution, where c is the distance measured perpendicular to the neutral axis.
+The stress block factor α_1 shall be taken as 0.85 for the design compressive strength of concrete not exceeding 10.0 ksi.
+For design compressive strengths of concrete exceeding 10.0 ksi, α_1 shall be reduced at a rate of 0.02 for each 1.0 ksi of strength in excess of 10.0 ksi, except that α_1 shall not be taken to be less than 0.75.

-For a T-beam section, there are two cases (Figure 5.1.4-2) depending on where the neutral axis falls into:
+For a T-beam section, there are two cases (Figure 5.1.4-2) depending on where the neutral axis falls: